mirrormirage0/pangaens/README.md

-# What does the shell scripts do ?
+# What does the shell script do ?

 It is a collection of Harmony Pangaea Node commands to find
 1) Node Block number